Advocacy Services

 A FERPA release must be submitted to the district, as required by law.

-The parent must always be available for verbal communication.
-Unless the parent provides written permission via email, they should be present during conflict resolution and collaboration efforts with the central office.
+The parent should always be available for verbal communication.
+Unless the parent provides written permission via email, they should be present during conflict resolution and collaboration efforts with the school district staff.

 The parent is included in all email communications by being copied (CC’d) on written correspondence.